 Land Records Leadership Series: Change Management

-Posted By: Kim Meinert Community,
+Posted By: Kim Meinert Land Records Leadership,

 The Land Records Leadership series focuses on professional development and leadership topics relevant to our WLIA members.
 We hope these articles help foster conversations and provide insight into how other land records professionals approach their work.
 For our inaugural article, Kendis Scharenbroich, President & CEO, Pro-West & Associates, talks us through how to navigate change and how to make everyone happy (or close to it) in the end.